how to buy cheap jeans that are better than premium denim

 - and, 1 pair of mom jeans

-The skinny black jeans are BDG from Urban Outfitters, the indigo skinnies are Madewell, and the mom jeans are Citizens.
+The skinny black jeans are BDG from Urban Outfitters, the indigo relaxed are Madewell, and the mom jeans are Citizens.
 The way I choose the brands were by whatever fit me the best.
-I have had the black skinnies for 2 years, the blue skinnies for 4, and the mom jeans for 3.
+I have had the black skinnies for 2 years, the blue relaxed for 4, and the mom jeans for 3.

 Here is a tip for shopping denim